ellisraputri/Final_Project_HCI-Synx_Pro/README.md

 - FAQ is a feature that contains interactive accordions about a beginner’s commonly asked questions about the respective programming language.

-- _Unique features:_
+- Unique feature:
     - Clickable and interactive accordion bars.

-- Here are some images of this page:
+- Here is the image of this page:

   <img src="prototype_images/faq.png" alt ="FAQ Image (1)" width = "600">